What are the most dangerous spiders in Texas?

 The American yellow sac spider bite causes pain at the time of the bite and itching and swelling soon after.
 Symptoms can last seven to ten days.
 Again, the good news is that they do not like our taste and prefer not to bite.
 The reaction from a yellow sac spider bite is not as bad as a brown recluse or widow bite, and it does not typically cause necrosis.

-855Bugs can help identify areas around your home that might be ideal for widow spiders to live; make recommendations; and provide regular service treatments that provide peace of mind.
+855Bugs pest control in Waco and Temple Texas can help identify areas around your home that might be ideal for widow spiders to live; make recommendations; and provide regular service treatments that provide peace of mind.
 Schedule a free inspection today!